aecsocket/fukomaster/README.md

 This tool is very customizable - see the `--help` for all the command line flags.

-### Packages

-TODO - probably need to package this as a systemd service.
-Could upload to AUR?

 ### Compile from source

 ```bash